Skip to main content

 Collision of providers

 Imagine you have Module3 where you imported Module2 and Module1.
 You did this import because you need Service2 and Service1 from these modules, respectively.
 You are viewing how these services work, but for some reason Service1 does not work as expected.
-You start debug and it turns out that Service1 exports both modules: Module2 and Module1.
+You start debugging and it turns out that Service1 is exported from both modules: Module2 and Module1.
 You expected that Service1 would only be exported from Module1, but the version exported from Module2 actually worked.

 To prevent this from happening, if you import two or more modules that export non-identical providers with the same token, Ditsmod will throw the following error: